-Today the main development of AI in that area is in the form of different models which can acquire knowledge and can be used for decision making.
+Today the leading development of AI in that area is in the form of different models that can acquire knowledge and can be used for decision making.
 Starting from decision trees, machine learning clusters up to deep learning neural networks.
 These are all models that are specially designed for specific use cases such as face recognition or stock market prediction.
-The evolution of models, especially in the nonsupervised field of research, is fast paced and the level of broadness in the perception of models grows as well.
-The second part that is required to achieve this capability is exploration, discovery and new information understanding where today all models are being fed by humans with specific data sources and a big portions of the knowledge about its form are undocumented and not accessible.
-Having said that learning machines are gaining access to more and more data sources including the ability to autonomously select access to data sources available via APIs.
-We can definitely foresee that machines will evolve towards owning major part of the required capabilities to achieve Self Recognition.
-In the CGC contest the bots were indeed required to defend themselves and as such to identify security holes in the software they were running in which is equivalent to recognising themselves.
-Still it was a very narrowed down application of discovery and exploration with limited and structured models and data sources designed for the specific problem.
-It seems more as a composition of ready made technologies which were customised towards the specific problem posed by CGC vs. a real non-linear jump in the evolution of AI.
+The evolution of models, especially in the nonsupervised field of research, is fast-paced and the level of broadness in the perception of models grows as well.
+The second part that is required to achieve this capability is exploration, discovery and new information understanding where today all models are being fed by humans with specific data sources and significant portions of the knowledge about its form are undocumented and not accessible.
+Having said that learning machines are gaining access to more and more data sources including the ability to autonomously select access to information sources available via APIs.
+We can definitely foresee that machines will evolve towards owning a significant part of the required capabilities to achieve Self Recognition.
+In the CGC contest the bots were indeed needed to defend themselves and as such to identify security holes in the software they were running in which is equivalent to recognizing themselves.
+Still, it was a very narrowed down application of discovery and exploration with limited and structured models and data sources designed for the particular problem.
+It seems more as a composition of ready-made technologies which were customized towards the particular issue posed by CGC vs. a real non-linear jump in the evolution of AI.

-Here there are many trends which help the machines become more aware to their environment.
-Starting from IoT which is wiring the physical world up to digitisation of many aspects of the physical world including human behaviour such as Facebook profiles and Fitbit heart monitors.
+Here there are many trends which help the machines become more aware of their surroundings.
+Starting from IoT which is wiring the physical world up to digitization of many aspects of the physical world including human behavior such as Facebook profiles and Fitbit heart monitors.
 The data today is not accessible easily to machines since it is distributed and highly variant in its data formats and meaning.
-Still it exists which is a good start in this direction.
-Humans on the other hand are again the most difficult nut to crack for machines as well as to other humans as we know.
-Still understanding humans may not be that critical for machines since they can be risk averse and not necessarily go too deep to understand humans and just decide to eliminate the risk factor.
-In the CGC contest understanding the environment did not pose a great challenge as the environment was highly controlled and documented so it was again reusing tools needed for solving the specific problem of how to make sure security holes are not been exposed by others as well as trying to penetrate the same or other security holes in other similar machines.
-On top of that CGC have created an artificial environment of a new unique OS which was created in order to make sure vulnerabilities uncovered in the competition are not being used in the wild on real life computers and the side effect of that was the fact that the environment the machines needed to learn was not the real life environment.
+Still, it exists which is a good start in this direction.
+Humans on the other hand are again the most difficult nut to crack for machines as well as to other people as we know.
+Still understanding people may not be that critical for machines since they can be risk-averse and not necessarily go too deep to understand humans and just decide to eliminate the risk factor.
+In the CGC contest understanding the environment did not pose a great challenge as the environment was highly controlled and documented so it was again reusing tools needed for solving the particular problem of how to make sure security holes are not been exposed by others as well as trying to penetrate the same or other security holes in other similar machines.
+On top of that CGC have created an artificial environment of a new unique OS which was set up in order to make sure vulnerabilities uncovered in the competition are not being used in the wild on real-life computers and the side effect of that was the fact that the environment the machines needed to learn was not the real-life environment.

 Goal setting and strategy crafting are something machines already do in many specific use-case driven products.
-For example setting the goal of maximizing revenues of a stocks portfolio and then creating and employing different strategies to reach that.
-Goals that are designed and controlled by humans.
-We did not see yet a machine which has been given a top level goal of survival.
-There are many developments in the area of business continuation but still, it is limited to tools aimed to achieve tactical goals and not a grand goal of survivability.
-The goal of survival is very interesting in the fact that it serves the interest of the machine and in the case it is the only or main goal then this is when it becomes problematic.
-The CGC contest was new in the aspect of setting the underlying goal of survivability into the bots and although the implementation in the competition was narrowed down to the very specific use case still it made many people think about what survivability may mean to machines.
+For example, setting the goal of maximizing revenues of a stocks portfolio and then creating and employing different strategies to reach that – goals that are designed and controlled by humans.
+We did not see yet a machine which has been given a top-level goal of survival.
+There are many developments in the area of business continuation, but still, it is limited to tools aimed to achieve tactical goals and not a grand goal of survivability.
+The goal of survival is fascinating in the fact that it serves the interest of the machine and in the case it is the only or primary goal then this is when it becomes problematic.
+The CGC contest was new in the aspect of setting the underlying goal of survivability into the bots, and although the implementation in the competition was narrowed down to the very particular use case, still it made many people think about what survivability may mean to machines.

 The real risk posed by CGC was by sparking the thought of how can we teach a machine to survive and once it is reached then Skynet can be closer than ever.
-Of course no one can control or restrict the imagination of other people and survivability has been on the mind of many before the challenge but still this time it was sponsored by DARPA.
-It is not new that certain plans to achieve something eventually lead to whole different results and we will see within time whether the CGC contest started a fire in the wrong direction.
-In a way today we are like the people in Zion as depicted in the Matrix movie where the machines in Zion do not control the people but on the other hand, the people are fully dependent on them and shutting them down becomes out of the question.
+Of course, no one can control or restrict the imagination of other people, and survivability has been on the mind of many before the challenge but still this time it was sponsored by DARPA.
+It is not new that certain plans to achieve something eventually lead to completely different results and we will see within time whether the CGC contest started a fire in the wrong direction.
+In a way today we are like the people in Zion as depicted in the Matrix movie where the machines in Zion do not control the people but on the other hand, the people are entirely dependent on them, and shutting them down becomes out of the question.
 In this fragile duo, it is indeed wise to understand where AI research goes and which ways are available to mitigate certain risks.
-The same as the line of thought being applied to nuclear bombs technology.
-One approach for risk mitigation is to think about more resilient infrastructure for the next centuries where it won?t be easy for a machine to seize control of critical infrastructure and enslave us.
+The same as the line of thought is applied to nuclear bombs technology.
+One approach for risk mitigation is to think about a more resilient infrastructure for the next centuries where it won?t be easy for a machine to seize control of critical infrastructure and enslave us.

-Now it is 5th of August 2016, few hours after the competition ended and it seems that mankind is intact.
-As far as we see.
+Now it is 5th of August 2016, a few hours after the competition ended and it seems that humanity is intact as far as we see.